-Name Meaning values_dict (Dict[Any:Any]) {Element key : value} pairs return (Window) returns self so can be chained with other methods finalize Use this method to cause your layout to built into a real tkinter window.
-In r s like Read(timeout=0).
-It doesn't block and uses your layout to create tkinte represent the elements.
-Lots of action! eality er wid epresent the elements.
-Lots of action:
+Name Meaning values_dict (Dict[Any:Any]) {Element key : value} pairs return (Window) returns self so can be chained with other methods finalize is like Read(tir od to cause your layout to built into a real tkinter window.
+In reality meout=0).
+It doesn't block and uses your layout to create tkinter wid elements.
+Lots of action! finalize()

-Name Meaning return (Window) Returns 'self' so that method "Chaining" can happen (read up about find
+return (Window) Returns 'self' so that method "Chaining" can happen (read up about it as it's very cool!)

+find